charleskcoffie-a11y/Ministry-Manager/README.md

     *   **Document Mode:** Upload a PDF/DOCX.
 The app parses it, saves the JSON content to Supabase (`uploaded_documents` table), and auto-loads it on next visit.
 *   **Tasks:** Simple checklist.
 *   **Ideas:** Journals your thoughts.
 Click "Expand with AI" to use Gemini to generate a sermon outline from your note.
-*   **Hymnal:** Search and view Methodist Hymns and Canticles.
-Includes a "Load Sample Data" button to quickly populate the database with common hymns for demonstration.
+*   **Hymnal:** Search and view Methodist Hymns (MHB), Canticles, and Local Hymns (CAN).
+Includes a "Load Sample Data" button to quickly populate all sections for demonstration.